Planning a village event

 If you need to close a road for your event then you must apply to us.
 We need at least six weeks notice.

 Street parties are a great way of getting people together and are not as hard to organise as you may think.
-Visit our street party planning page for more information.
+Visit our Street Party Guidance page for more information.

 Event management plan